SAIFULLAH-SHARAFAT/12-bit-Single-Cycle-CPU/README.md

 Exit:

 ---
-## Architecture Design

-  **Logisim Simulator**
-    The Logisim circuit design file named `ISA_12_Bit.circ` is included in the repository root.
-    If you want to pen it, use the open-source Logisim 3.8.0 to view, simulate or modify the CPU design.
+### Notes:
+- The entire assembly code is inside a single fenced code block marked as `asm` for syntax highlighting.
+- The text after the code block resumes normal Markdown formatting with headings and paragraphs.
+- This will render nicely on GitHub and keep your README clean and readable.

+If you want me to generate the full README file including this and other sections, just say!